 I identify myself as a counterculturist who is intrigued by how individual and collective subversions and transgressions are reflected in the form and content of cultural texts.
-Therefore, my biography could be called a recollection of studying articulations of dissent, desire, disobedience, and non-conformity against the hegemonies that configure time and space.
+Therefore, my biography could be classified as a recollection of studying articulations of dissent, desire, disobedience, and non-conformity against the hegemonies that configure time and space.
 Poetry is my first love; closely followed by continental philosophy.
 I'm intrinsically bilingual and essentially inter-disciplinary in my approach.

 I was previously employed as a part-time faculty at three colleges registered with Calcutta University from 2017 to 19.
 In those two years, I taught texts from the long eighteenth century, Romantic literature, Joseph Conrad, George Bernard Shaw, Thomas Hardy, and war poetry to undergraduate students.

 Drugs and Counterculture, Avant-garde literature, Marxism, Left-wing politics in postcolonial India, Twentieth-century American literature, Romanticism(s), Dalit Studies, Modern Bengali Poetry

 In my PhD, I look forward to conducting a comparative analysis between the countercultural trends in America and India during the fifties, sixties, and seventies.
 I am fascinated by the Beats and the Hippies that raged post-war America not only as they were reflected in literature, music, or art, but also in matters pertaining to lifestyle, such as the consumption of drugs.
 I propose to theorise and interrogate how these movements interacted with the countercultural scene in India.
 I also take active interest in Romanticism, Modernism, continental philosophy, and critical theory.